xychix/Responder/README.md

 ## Copyright ##

 NBT-NS/LLMNR Responder

-Created by Laurent Gaffie
+Created and maintained by Laurent Gaffie
-Copyright (C) 2013 Trustwave Holdings, Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by